-In reflecting on our recent book, Pietisten in Minneapolis, initiated by its editor Phil Johnson, with the staff of Pietisten in Seattle.
+In reflecting on our recent book, “Singing the Story” the word collaborative is appropriate.
+It was the result of a collaboration by the staff of Pietisten in Minneapolis, initiated by its editor Phil Johnson, with the staff of Pietisten in Seattle.
 One of the first goals of the Seattle staff was to begin publishing books under its own name.
 I was surprised in their decision by another collaborative act of taking 28 essays from my previous columns in Pietisten, “Sightings in Christian Music,” as the first book to be published by the Seattle editors.
 This for me was a surprise beyond belief that these essays were deemed worthy enough by a group of young, creative pietists to be collected in book form.

 Thus began a collaborative enterprise between the publications staff, and the author, involving different tasks, including the following: taking a second, more critical reading of the essays; selecting hymns that were appropriate to the theme of the essays; securing the copyrights for the hymns selected; and proof reading of the manuscript by the publisher, Karl Nelson and chief editor, Mark Safstrom, and many others.
 There was further collaboration with Sandy Nelson, the layout editor and the artist of the book’s beautiful cover.
 Caught again by surprise was to discover at the end of the book indices, a listing of CD recordings, and a list of the wonderful patrons, who also were important collaborators and made the publication of the book possible.